DamlaHrmky/RAG-Chatbot/README.md

 - **Chatbot Functionality**: Answers queries based on the content of a PDF document.
 - **Document Summarization**: Provides different types of summaries for large text documents, including concise and detailed summaries.
 - **PDF Chunking**: Splits large documents into smaller, manageable chunks for efficient processing.
-- **Embedding Vectors**: Generates embedding vectors for chunked documents using GPT or Gemini models.
+- **Embedding Vectors**: Generates embedding vectors for chunked documents using GPT models.

 ## Installation